 What to pack in a hospital bag for a baby is TOTALLY different in my eyes, like a few outfits to wear and some swaddles and whatever pacifier you want to try to get your babe to use if you’re going to do that, etc. And I love having the two separated just to keep everything organized.

 So let’s start with what to pack in a hospital bag for MOM:

-I packed this striped robe this time that’s a little shorter which, usually I prefer a longer robe but with how often I know I’ll get checked for my c-section scar and I’ll basically just sit with the blankets over me in bed, this is the perfect length.
-I’m also packing this nursing tank to wear underneath with this striped robe.
-I bought a couple of pretty hospital gowns from this etsy shop because last time I really liked being in my own clothes after the delivery, but the pajamas I wore were a little uncomfortable since they had a waist band and I had the c-section incision.
-I’m excited to have these hospital gowns this time around!
+With Millie, I packed a striped robe similar to this one that’s a little shorter which, usually I prefer a longer robe, but with how often I know I’ll get checked for my c-section scar and I’ll basically just sit with the blankets over me in bed, this is the perfect length.
+With Harry I used a blue robe (similar here) and a satin robe (similar here)!

-I’m also bringing this letter board along this time to announce baby sister’s birth!
-Such a cute way to share her name and some stats that day when she enters this world.
+I also brought a letter board along to announce Millie and Harry’s birth!
+Such a cute way to share baby’s name and some stats.

 And last but not least, don’t forget to pack yourself something comfy to wear home!
-Don’t make the mistake of thinking you’ll be able to fit into a pair of pre-pregnancy skinnies because unless you’re a straight up unicorn that’s just not happening haha.
-I bought this dress since it’s very roomy and it’s a button-down dress too so I know I’ll be able to wear it in the coming months of nursing.
+Don’t make the mistake of thinking you’ll be able to fit into a pair of pre-pregnancy skinnies because unless you’re a straight-up unicorn, that’s just not happening haha.
+I bought this loose button-down dress (here’s a similar one) since it’s very roomy and perfect for months of nursing!

 Now for what to pack in a hospital bag for BABY: